-Writing cypress tests is a more efficient and quicker option to debug E2E testing and execute them parallelly to any pull request as part of Continuous Integration.
-Whoever has prior JavaScript experience will find it easy to learn.
-When evaluating the integration of two or more systems, Cypress End to end test is the top option.
+Writing Cypress tests is a more efficient and quicker option for debugging E2E testing and executing them parallel to any pull request as part of Continuous Integration.

 Setting up Cypress for your project